BugHunterJordan/Jira_Agile/README.md

-🏈 Jira Agile Project - Fantasy Football Web App
+# 🏈 Jira Agile Project – Fantasy Football Web App

 This project demonstrates how I use Jira to plan, track, and test a web application using Agile/Scrum principles.
 I created this Jira project from scratch to showcase my understanding of epics, user stories, sprints, releases, and bug tracking in a realistic product development workflow.

+---

-📌 Project Overview
+## 📌 Project Overview

-Goal:
+**Goal:**

-Showcase real-world Agile project management and QA practices using Jira, modeled after a fantasy football web application.
+Demonstrate real-world Agile project management and QA practices using Jira, modeled after a fantasy football web application.

-Tools & Methodology:
+**Tools & Methodology:**

-Jira (Scrum project)
+- Jira (Scrum project)

-Agile / Scrum
+- Agile / Scrum

-User Stories & Acceptance Criteria

-Sprint Planning & Release Management
+- User stories and acceptance criteria
+- Sprint planning and release management

-Bug Tracking & QA Documentation
+- Bug tracking and QA documentation

+---

-🧱 Project Structure
+## 🧱 Project Structure

-Epics & Feature Areas
+### Epics and Feature Areas

 I created epics to represent major product areas:

-Roster Management
+- Roster Management

-League Standings
+- League Standings

-Player Statistics
+- Player Statistics

-Achievements
+- Achievements

-League Navigation
+- League Navigation

-User Stories & Tasks
+### User Stories and Tasks

-Detailed user stories with clear, testable acceptance criteria
+- Detailed user stories with clear, testable acceptance criteria

-Stories broken down into realistic development subtasks
+- Stories broken down into realistic development subtasks

-Labels used to categorize:
+- Labels used to categorize:

-Gameplay features
+  - Gameplay features

-League information
+  - League information

-User account functionality
+  - User account functionality

-Components & Releases
+### Components and Releases

-Components configured to represent major UI modules:
+- Components configured to represent major UI modules:

-TeamRosterView
+  - TeamRosterView

-LeagueStandingsBoard
+  - LeagueStandingsBoard

-All work linked to release versions to demonstrate incremental delivery
+- All work linked to release versions to demonstrate incremental delivery

+---

-🐞 Bug Tracking & QA
+## 🐞 Bug Tracking and QA

 Bugs are documented as a separate issue type and include:

-Steps to reproduce
+- Clear steps to reproduce

-Expected vs. actual results
+- Expected versus actual results

-Severity and priority levels
+- Severity and priority levels

-Environment details (browser, OS, platform)
+- Environment details (browser, OS, platform)

 Several bugs focus on business logic and data consistency, not just UI issues, including:

-Lineup submission allowed after deadline
+- Lineup submission allowed after deadline

-Roster state not updating without a manual refresh
+- Roster state not updating without a manual refresh

 This highlights a QA-first mindset and attention to real-world application behavior.

+---

-🚀 Sprint Planning
+## 🚀 Sprint Planning

-Sprint 1: Core Gameplay (2 Weeks)
+### Sprint 1 – Core Gameplay (2 Weeks)

-Sprint Goal:
+**Sprint Goal:**

-Deliver a minimum playable experience where users can:
+Deliver a minimum playable experience where a user can:

-View their roster
+- View their team roster

-Add or drop players
+- Add or drop players

-View league standings
+- View league standings

-This sprint aligns with Version 1.0: Core Gameplay, prioritizing foundational user flows before advanced features.
+This sprint aligns with **Version 1.0 – Core Gameplay**, prioritizing foundational user flows before advanced features.

+---

-🔁 Agile Practices Demonstrated
+## 🔁 Agile Practices Demonstrated

-Backlog grooming and prioritization
+- Backlog grooming and prioritization

-Story point estimation
+- Story point estimation

-Sprint planning with clear goals
+- Sprint planning with clear goals

-Incremental release planning
+- Incremental release planning

-QA-focused acceptance criteria and bug reporting
+- QA-focused acceptance criteria and bug reporting

+---

-✅ Why This Project Matters
+## ✅ Why This Project Matters

 This project reflects how I would operate on a real Agile development team, using Jira to:

-Plan and break down features
+- Plan and break down features

-Track sprint progress
+- Track sprint progress

-Identify and document bugs
+- Identify and document bugs

-Ensure quality throughout the development lifecycle
+- Ensure quality throughout the development lifecycle

 It is designed to demonstrate product thinking, Agile discipline, and QA awareness — not just task tracking.

+---

+## 📎 Notes

+This repository focuses on Agile planning, Jira workflow design, and QA documentation rather than application code.
+It serves as a portfolio project demonstrating professional Jira usage in a realistic product environment.